ocelot-cloud/website/content/docs/overview/apps-and-features.md

 ### Easy Installation

 Ocelot-Cloud can be installed on any device that supports a widely used technology called 'Docker,' making it largely independent of hardware and operating systems.
+Installation requires only a single Docker command on the command line.
 All server maintenance tasks are handled automatically by Ocelot-Cloud in the background.

 ### App Store